-120. Spraying prohibited without spraying permit
+124. Spraying prohibited without spraying permit

-- (1) No person may spray, coat, plate or epoxy-coat any vehicle, article, object or building or part thereof or allow them to be sprayed, coated, plated or epoxy-coated with any flammable substance unless- - (a) that person is in possession of a spraying permit contemplated in section 121; - (b) the spraying, coating, plating or epoxy-coating as the case may be is conducted in a spraying room approved by the chief fire officer on premises registered for that purpose. - (2) Any person who contravenes subsection (1) commits an offence.
+No person may spray, coat, plate or epoxy-coat any vehicle, article, object or building or part thereof or allow them to be sprayed, coated, plated or epoxy-coated with any flammable substance unless-

+(a) that person is in possession of a spraying permit contemplated in section 125; and

+(b) the spraying, coating, plating or epoxy-coating is conducted in a spraying room approved by the chief fire officer on premises registered for that purpose.

-121. Application for spraying permit
+125. Application for spraying permit

-- (1) Any person who wishes to obtain a spraying permit must- - (a) complete and submit to the chief fire officer an application form for such permit in the form and manner as prescribed.
+Any person who wishes to obtain a spraying permit must complete and submit to the chief fire officer an application form for such permit in the form and manner as prescribed.

-122. Cancellation of spraying permit
+126. Cancellation of spraying permit